bretlowery/flan/readme.md

 ### IP/User Agent Examples:

-1. One template log entry with IP 123.4.5.6, Chromebook Mac UA Expanded to one or more generated entries with IPs in the range 123.4.5.0/24 (bc it's global) + Chromebook Mac UAs
+1. One template log entry with IP 123.4.5.6, Chromebook Mac UA is expanded to one or more generated entries with IPs in the range 123.4.5.0/24 (bc it's global) + Chromebook Mac UAs

-2. One template log entry with IP 10.1.2.3, Linux, curl UA Expanded to one or more generated entries with IP 10.1.2.3 (bc it's private) + the same Linux curl UA
+2. One template log entry with IP 10.1.2.3, Linux, curl UA is expanded to one or more generated entries with IP 10.1.2.3 (bc it's private) + the same Linux curl UA

 3. Googlebot stays Googlebot: same UA, IPs